Pandarua220/MOTION_DATASET/README.md

 # Video-actigraphy-based Sleep Staging
 This is code repository for the paper "Can Video-Actigraphy Alone be used for Neonatal Sleep Staging?
 A Clinical Study".

-To address the lack of accessible data in this field, we have released a processed version of our clinical dataset.
+To address the lack of accessible data in this field, we have released a processed version of our clinical dataset （recored in NICU).
 We provide **pure video-actigraphy data** instead of raw RGB video.

 ### Data Statistics:
 | Metric | Value |